 Antarctic Basecamp trips take place in the Antarctic Peninsula and the focus of the trip is to do activities while in Antarctica.
-The focus is not geological.
-Activities include snow shoeing, camping and kayaking.
-These trips take place on either the Plancius (PLA) or the Ortleius (OTL) at various dates through the season.
+Activities include snow shoeing, camping, kayaking and scuba diving.

 Walking in Antarctica